 My family is really big on homemade pizza night at home and we grill most of our pizzas outside!
 One of our favorites is our mushroom pizza.

-If you are going to make this aged pizza dough, you definitely want to make sure you check on it from time to time in the refrigerator since it expands a bit.
-Some of my pizza dough has tried to make an escape out of the plastic wrap I place it in.
+If you are going to make this recipe, you definitely want to make sure to check on it from time to time in the refrigerator since it expands a bit.
+I have had situations where the dough has tried to make an escape out of the plastic wrap.

-When working with dough, there is almost always an alive component and here it is yeast.
+When working with dough, there is almost always a living component and here it is yeast.
 If your yeast is alive then your dough will grow.

 To make sure it is sealed tight, I like to place the dough on the center of a large piece of plastic wrap and fold all the sides over it to the middle.
 I then take the long end of the plastic wrap and twist it together.